Crimson Crush tomato: growing, care & uses

 Growing and caring for ‘Crimson Crush’ tomatoes

-‘Crimson Crush’ Tomatoes are truly blight resistant.
-Where other varieties will succumb to tomato blights, ‘Crimson Crush’ will keep on growing and still produce abundant yields even after developing blight symptoms.
-They are best grown outside in your garden in the full sun, but can also be grown in containers or in a greenhouse.
-As the ‘Crimson Crush’ is a cordon-type tomato, allow one or two main leader stems and pinch off the side growth for best yields.
-Trellis your plants with wire as they grow, or use tomato cages.
+They are best grown outside in your garden in the full sun but can also be grown in containers or in a greenhouse.
+As ‘Crimson Crush’ is a cordon-type tomato, allow one or two main leader stems to grow and pinch out the side growth for best yields.
+Use wire to attach your plants to a trellis as they grow, or place tomato cages over them to provide the support they need.

 Like most tomatoes, ‘Crimson Crush’ requires rich, well-draining soil.
 Whether supplementing your garden soil, or for use as a potting compost, our Plantura Organic Tomato & Vegetable Compost will provide an excellent source of peat-free organic matter and a healthy dose of nutrients that will sustain your plants as they grow.
 You can start your seeds indoors in March and plant outside once the risk of frost has passed.
-Water your plants regularly as tomatoes do not like to dry out; inconsistent watering can lead to developmental issues like cracking of the fruit or blossom end rot.
-Throughout the growing season, your plants will also require more nutrients as they consume what is available in the soil.
-Use a slow-release fertiliser like our Plantura Tomato Food.

 Harvest and uses

-When your ‘Crimson Crush’ tomatoes are deep red in colour and slightly soft to the touch, you will know they are ripe and ready for harvest.
-This can be anytime between July and October depending on the weather and when you planted your plants.
-It is also possible to pick unripe fruit and allow it to ripen inside your house.
-Your ripe ‘Crimson Crush’ tomatoes are great in a salad, delicious as sliced tomatoes on their own, or on a sandwich.
+This can be anytime between July and October, depending on the weather and when you planted your plants.
+It is also possible to pick unripe fruit that has started to develop colour and allow it to ripen inside your house.
+Your ripe ‘Crimson Crush’ tomatoes are great in salads, delicious as sliced tomatoes on their own or in sandwiches.
 While they are a juicy tomato, they are meaty enough to make great sauces as well.

 Has the ‘Crimson Crush’ variety sparked your interest?
-Check out our detailed articles on pruning and pinching out tomato plants in order to get the maximum harvest out of your ‘Crimson Crush’ tomato plants.
+Check out our detailed article on pruning and pinching out tomato plants in order to get the maximum harvest out of your ‘Crimson Crush’ tomato plants.